jasonjoh/node-tutorial/README.md

       }
       else {
 	    response.writeHead(200, {"Content-Type": "text/html"});
+		response.write('<p>Email: ' + authHelper.getEmailFromIdToken(token.token.id_token + '</p>');
 	    response.write('<p>Access token: ' + token.token.access_token + '</p>');
 	    response.end();
       }
     }

-If you save your changes, restart the server, and go through the sign-in process again, you should now see a long string of seemingly nonsensical characters.
+If you save your changes, restart the server, and go through the sign-in process again, you should now see the user's email and a long string of seemingly nonsensical characters.
 If everything's gone according to plan, that should be an access token.

-Now let's change our code to store the token in a session cookie instead of displaying it.
+Now let's change our code to store the token and email in a session cookie instead of displaying them.

 #### New version of `tokenReceived` function ####
     function tokenReceived(response, error, token) {